commanded/commanded-ecto-projections/guides/Usage.md

 ## Schema prefix

 When using a prefix for your Ecto schemas you might also want to change the prefix for the `ProjectionVersion` schema.
-There are two options to do this:
+There are three options to do this:

-1. Provide a global prefix via the config:
+1. Define a global static prefix via environment config:

     ```elixir
+    # config/config.exs
     config :commanded_ecto_projections, schema_prefix: "example_schema_prefix"
     ```

-2. Provide the prefix to an individual projection:
+2. Provide a static prefix as a projector option:

     ```elixir
     defmodule MyApp.ExampleProjector do